-Unique bristle design does not retain odors or clump during cleaning.
-Features gaps in center to hold liquids better as they are transferred.
-Tapered outer bristles for delicate pastries.
-Heat resistant to 600 degrees.
-Dishwasher safe.
-Delicate enough to paint pastry without damage.
+Has unique bristle design with tapered outer bristles for delicate pastries.
+Does not retain odors or clump during cleaning.
+Features gaps in the center to hold liquids better as they are transferred.
+Resists heat up to 600 degrees.

 Not as good for the thinnest, most delicate pastries.

 Made of natural boar bristles.
 Handle made of untreated beechwood.
 Bristles hold liquid smoothly to help spread it.
 Able to get in narrow spaces.
 Cleans up easily.
 Comes in a set of 2.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 If you love to bake, you need the right equipment, from the apron to the stand mixer to the measuring cups.
 And if you like to make golden croissants, glazed fruit tarts, and fluffy biscuits dripping with hot butter, you need a pastry brush.

 Brushes are handy tools composed of tightly gathered bristles set into a handle.
 For bakers, there are brushes for scrubbing your work surface, bench brushes for sweeping excess flour off your work area, and pastry and basting brushes for applying liquid, such as a glaze, to food.
 It seems like a simple device, but there are some things to know before you buy.
 Some pastry brushes are better for applying an egg wash, others for greasing pans, still others for slathering glaze on a ham, and some that shouldn’t be used on delicate croissants.
 You’ll find pastry brushes in several sizes, with plastic, wooden, or metal handles, and different types of bristles.